Skip to content

 chmod 600 ~/.herald/conf.yaml

 SQLite cache paths are stored in the config.
-By default, generated cache files live under herald/cached/ relative to the working directory.
+By default, generated cache files live under the current user’s ~/.herald/cached/ directory and are written to YAML as absolute paths.

 Herald writes logs to files only, never to the terminal.
 Default locations: